Anneke van Giersbergen: The Gentle Storm

-On 22 April 2014, Arjen Anthony Lucassen revealed that his next project would be a collaboration with Van Giersbergen, their third work together after the Ayreon albums Into the Electric Castle and 01011001.
-He described it as "an epic double concept album, a combination of 'classical meets metal' and 'acoustic folk'."
-The project is named The Gentle Storm, with their first album released in 2015.
+On 22 April of that year, Arjen Anthony Lucassen (creator of the Ayreon project) revealed that his next project would be a collaboration with Anneke van Giersbergen, their third work together after the Ayreon albums Into the Electric Castle and 01011001.
+He described it as "an epic double concept album".
+The album, called The Diary, featured two discs with the same 11 tracks in different arrangements: one heavier, oriented towards progressive and symphonic metal, and one lighter, acoustic and folk.